 Low Thyroid Function Treatment

 Thyroid glands are small, butterfly-shaped organs located just under your voice box (larynx) in the front of your neck.
 Imagine the butterfly’s wings hugging your windpipe (trachea), the middle of its body centered on your neck.
 Your thyroid is primarily responsible for controlling your metabolism.
 The metabolism of food is the process by which your body converts food into energy for use.
+In order to control your metabolism, the thyroid produces hormones T4 and T3.
+Cells throughout the body use these hormones to determine how much energy they should use.

+The temperature of your body and the rate of your heart are controlled by them.
 In a healthy thyroid gland, hormones are continuously produced, released, and replaced by new ones to replenish what has been lost.
 As a result, your metabolism functions properly and all of your body’s systems are in balance.
 In the center of the skull below the brain, the pituitary gland controls the level of thyroid hormones in the bloodstream.

 Thyroid-stimulating hormone (TSH) is released by the pituitary gland when it detects either too little or too much thyroid hormone.
 It affects the entire body if thyroid hormone levels are too high(hyperthyroidism) or too low (hypothyroidism).

 What happens when your thyroid is low?